thiefadjacent/discbin/README.md

 will send to the URL specified earlier.
 \
 \
-*N.B.: discbin, consequentially, is self-modifying, and any user who runs discbin must also have permission to edit the discbin file.*
+*NB: discbin, consequentially, is self-modifying, and any user who runs discbin must also have permission to edit the discbin file.*

+## Continuous Logging

+Discbin can be used with `watch` in order to continuously send information to a webhook.
+For example...
+>`watch -n 60 "tail /var/log/syslog | discbin"`

+will send the last 10 lines of the syslog to your webhook once every 60 seconds.

+You could also run discbin + watch as a background job:
+>`watch -n 60 "tail /var/log/syslog | discbin" &>/dev/null &`

+remember that you can reattach to the job with `fg`.